thoth-station/invectio/README.rst

 Invectio
 --------

-A simple tool to gather library calls and attribute usage based on static analysis of sources of Python applications.
+A simple tool to gather symbols provided or library calls and attribute usage based on static analysis of sources of Python applications.

 Installation